 Spend the day in historic Arlington, VA, to experience capital fun.
 You can tour the Pentagon, visit the Arlington National Cemetery, or wander through The Village at Shirlington, which overflows with little shops and eateries.

 The Arlington neighborhood of Clarendon is known for its selection of places to dine.
 You’ll find farm-to-table eating at a number of American restaurants, as well as tapas, cozy cafes and specialty breweries.

 When a day of shopping is on your agenda, consider Tysons Corner, known as one of the best shopping districts in the U.S. With three primary shopping outlets, Fairfax Square, Tysons Corner Center and Tysons Galleria, you’ll have a huge variety of options to browse.

 Northern Virginia is gorgeous, and our area provides numerous green spaces for walking or simply sitting quietly.
 Popular spots include Great Falls Park in nearby McLean (stunning views of the Potomac) and the Mount Vernon Trail, which runs 18 miles and is a local favorite for picnicking.

 Situated in Alexandria, the Torpedo Factory Art Center presents the country’s largest collection (80+) of working art studios open to the public.
-Check out the studios and galleries to see or buy everything from painting and printmaking to ceramics and jewelry.
-You’ll also find workshops here should you want to create something beautiful.
+Check out the studios and galleries to see or buy everything from paintings and prints to ceramics and jewelry.
+You’ll also find workshops here, should you want to create something beautiful.